Welcoming, supportive and committed to excellence - find out more about studying at St Anne'sread more ›

 The great strength of Oxford is that every college is different.
 St Anne’s distinguishes itself as a down-to-earth, friendly and independent-minded place that takes people for what they are and enjoys the range of backgrounds and experience of its students.
 It is modern and open to the world, informal and yet academically ambitious.

-The College also welcomes applications for our Visiting Students Programme, where international students apply to study for up to a year supervised by a Fellow of St Anne’s, but not for a degree or diploma.
+The College also welcomes applications for our Visiting Students Programme, where international students apply to study for up to a year alongside our undergraduate students.